algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/accounts/account_manager/index.md

 for response data schema details.

 * **Parameters:**
-  **sender** – The address or account compliant with TransactionSignerAccountProtocol protocol to look up
+  **sender** – The address or account compliant with AddressWithTransactionSigner protocol to look up
 * **Returns:**
   The account information
 * **Example:**